-A screening evaluation for the possibility of Cushing’s syndrome should be considered in any patient with signs and symptoms of excessive cortisol secretion.
-Abnormal weight gain, particularly in the central location accompanied by hypertension, diabetes, or hyperlipidemia should always signal the possibility of Cushing’s syndrome.
+A screening laboratory evaluation for Cushing’s syndrome should be considered in any patient with signs and symptoms of excessive cortisol secretion.
+Abnormal weight gain, particularly in the central part of the body, accompanied by hypertension, diabetes, or hyperlipidemia should signal the possibility of Cushing’s syndrome.
 Many patients with this disorder will also have facial rounding with the so-called “moon facies.”
-Accumulation of fat above the clavicles or behind the neck are also common features of excessive cortisol secretion.
-Some patients will also present with osteoporosis (particularly rib fractures) and some have muscle weakness.
+Accumulations of fat above the clavicles or behind the neck are also common features of excessive cortisol secretion.
+Some patients will also present with osteoporosis and some have muscle weakness.
 The presence of wide purplish striae (stretch marks) in the abdomen or elsewhere can also be a symptom of Cushing’s syndrome.
 The majority of patients with Cushing’s syndrome have some type of neuropsychiatric problem (particularly depression) or even some cognitive impairment.
-Fatigue is almost always present in patients with Cushing’s.
-In addition, women with the polycystic ovary syndrome should also all be screened for the possibility of Cushing’s syndrome is sometimes detected in patients in whom an adrenal nodule is incidentally discovered during CT imaging of the abdomen.
+Fatigue is almost always present in patients with Cushing’s usually related to very poor sleep quality.
+Mild Cushing’s syndrome is sometimes detected in patients in whom an adrenal nodule is incidentally discovered during CT imaging of the abdomen.

 |Perform 1 or 2 of the following studies|

 |11 pm Salivary Cortisol

 Normal range varies depending on the laboratory used.
 Most reference labs in the US report a normal range of less than 3.0-4.0 nmol/L or 0.10-0.15 ug/dL

 Upper limits of normal may also vary depending on the laboratory used.

 1mg dexamethasone at 2300, obtain serum cortisol before 0900 the following day

 Late-Night Salivary Cortisol